+To a moderate extent ✓ Some Facilities were better suited to this than others due to layout

-To a small extent Not at all Don't know
+To a small extent

+Not at all

+Don't know

-55. To what extent did care providers within your local authority area have the number of staff with relevant skills which they needed to prevent outbreaks and control the spread of them?
+55. To what extent did y care providers within your local authority area have the number of staff with relevant skills which they needed to prevent outbreaks and control the spread of them?

 To a great extent

-To a moderate extent - √ yes
+To a moderate extent ✓

 To a small extent

 Not at all

 Not applicable

 Don't know